epam/ai-dial-client-python/README.md

 )
 ```

-## List deployments
+## List Deployments

-If you want to get list of available deployments, use `client.deployments.list()` or method:
+If you want to get a list of available deployments, use `client.deployments.list()` or method:

 ```pycon
 >>> client.deployments.list()